sorilee/sorilee.github.io/_posts/notes/2020-05-17-a-proof-of-krafts-inequality.md

 **Lemma.** Let $$d \geq 0$$ and $$\iota \in T^d$$.
 Then
 \\[ \sum_{\iota \preceq S(s)} 2^{-\abs{C(s)}} \leq 2^{-d}. \\]

-Note that the Theorem is a special case of the Lemma for
+Note that the Theorem is just a special case of the Lemma for
 $$\iota = ()$$.

 *Proof.* By reverse induction on $$d$$.